APonce911/jekyll-mywebsite/_drafts/scala_sumary.md

   Methods are applied on expressions using the dot notation.
   Method parameters are passed inside ().

+  <h3>Expressions vs Statements</h3>
+  Expressions: What code is (value)
+  Statements: What code does (represent an action or command)

+  <h3>Method vs Functions</h3>
+  Methods: operate inside an object
+  Function: The rest

  <h3>Operators are methods</h3>
  In fact, operators are methods with symbolic values, or symbolic identifier.